What is Trade Finance

 Buyers and Supplier Credits

-It is a Loan facility in foreign currency taken for a short period for making payment to the overseas seller for imports of goods and services.
-The buyer’s credit is arranged by Importers through overseas Banks, whereas supplier credits are extended credits by overseas suppliers.
-This funding methodology is only used in International Trade.
+A key aspect of what is trade finance is the loan facility in foreign currency taken for a short period to make payments to overseas sellers for imports of goods and services.
+This process involves buyer’s credit, which is arranged by importers through overseas banks, and supplier credits, which are extended by overseas suppliers.
+This funding methodology is essential in international trade, facilitating smooth transactions between global partners.

 Supply Chains Finance